DARPA-ASKEM/terarium-docs/docs/modeling/stratify-model.md

             Only stratify the parameters that differ for each stratum.

     3. Enter a comma-separated list of labels for each of the strata groups.
-They will be appended to the label of the variables and parameters selected for stratification, with an underscore `_` separating them.

         ```
-        Middlesex, Suffolk, Worcester
+        Young, Old, MiddleAged
         ```

+        Labels are added to the selected variables and parameters for stratification, with an underscore `_` separating them (`S_Young`).

     4. Choose whether to [allow interactions and transitions between strata](#allow-transitions-and-interactions-between-strata).